Skip to main content

 A figure of 100 would be recorded in answer to 3A(iii).

-3B records the Staff-Hours spent by a minister[2] or ministerial staff on FOI work (not IPS).
-If an FOI request involves both an agency and a minister’s office, the Staff-Hours spent by each should be reported separately.
-Staff-Hours should be recorded separately for:
+3B records the staff-hours spent by a minister[2] or ministerial staff on FOI work (not IPS).
+If an FOI request involves both an agency and a minister’s office, the staff-hours spent by each should be reported separately.
+Staff-hours should be recorded separately for:

-(i) ministers and advisers, and
+1. ministers and advisers and

-(ii) minister’s support staff.
+2. minister’s support staff.

-Part 4: Non-staff costs directly attributable to FOI or IPS
+4 – Non-staff costs directly attributable to FOI or IPS

-All expenditure directly related to FOI or IPS work should be included (separately), whether in response to FOI requests, in the course of administrative processes for handling FOI requests, managing and implementing the IPS scheme for the agency or conducting training programs etc. Only include actual expenditure paid during the period, whether or not the service was performed during the period.
+All expenditure directly related to FOI or IPS work should be included (separately), whether in response to FOI requests, in the course of administrative processes for handling FOI requests, managing and implementing the IPS scheme for the agency or conducting training programs etc. Only include actual expenditure incurred during the period, whether or not the service was performed during the period.

 Item